James Brown Journey

 Augusta Museum of History

-The Augusta Museum of History is home of the largest collection of Mr. Brown’s historical artifacts, which creates a soul-essential recipe that is his story.
+The Augusta Museum of History is also home of the largest collection of Mr. James Brown’s historical artifacts, which creates a soul-essential recipe that is his story.
 A gallery full of on-stage threads, interactive audio/visual featurettes, and intimate imagery craft an experience that allows guests to get up close and personal with Mr. Brown’s many facets of performance, philanthropic, and musical genius.
 As Mr. Brown’s everlasting soul-impression resonates worldwide, there is no shortage of inspiration and genuine respect for The Godfather of Soul.
-Soul starts here.

 Show more